 Candidates, committees, organizations or political parties who fail to file required campaign finance reports within the stipulated times are subject to civil penalties.
 A candidate failing to file shall have their name printed on a publicly available list drafted by the appropriate filing office.
-The candidate will also be notified by mail that they will have 21 days to file the delinquent report or be subject to civil penalties.
+The candidate will also be notified that they will have 21 days to file the delinquent report or be subject to civil penalties.

-If a late filer fails to file within the 21 day window, the appropriate filing office, or county attorney, will issue a final order imposing a civil penalty.
-The civil penalties are: \$500.00 for a failure to file with the secretary of state, and \$200.00 for a failure to file with the county clerk.
+If a late filer fails to file within this 21 day window, the appropriate filing office, or county attorney, will issue a final order imposing a civil penalty.
+The civil penalties are: up to \$500.00 per day for a failure to file with the Secretary of State, and up to \$200.00 per day for a failure to file with the County Clerk.
 Candidates authorizing a campaign committee to file on their behalf will be jointly and severally liable with the officers of their committee for the fine.

-Within 20 days of the date of the final order's issuance, a person may request reconsideration.
+Within 20 days of the date of the final order's issuance, a person may submit a request for reconsideration.
 They must submit documentation to the appropriate filing office or county attorney showing good cause.
 The filing office or county attorney may waive a civil penalty upon a showing of good cause.
 A decision to not waive a civil penalty is subject to the contested case procedures of the Wyoming Administrative Procedure Act.
 A decision by a county attorney to not waive a civil penalty is appealable to a circuit court of appropriate jurisdiction.